Knowledge is power when it comes to understanding breast cancer. Being armed with the facts can help you make important decisions about your health.

 - Father, brother, uncle or grandfather with male breast cancer

-- Triple-negative breast cancer diagnosed at age 60 or younger (a tumor that lacks estrogen, progesterone and the HER2/neu gene)
+- Triple-negative breast cancer diagnosed at age 60 or younger (a tumor that lacks estrogen, progesterone and HER2 receptors)

 - Ashkenazi Jewish ancestry